Healthcare in Spain 2026: Complete Guide for Tourists, Expats & Residents

 Important: The EHIC does not replace travel insurance.
 It does not cover repatriation flights, private doctor visits, or non-emergency care at your hotel.
 Read our full EHIC/GHIC guide for detailed coverage information.

-Without an EHIC, you will need to pay for all medical care in Spain.
+Without an EHIC, you pay for all medical care in Spain — but you are never refused emergency treatment.
 Your options:

 - Emergency room (Urgencias): Public hospitals cannot refuse emergency treatment.
 You will receive a bill afterwards (€100-300+ depending on treatment).